Maria Bravo’s Story

 As an immigrant, I’ve been job hunting on and off for 3 years.
 Every time I had to look at my resume and customize it for an employer I would get so overwhelmed.
 I moved to Canada 6 months ago and it took me a while to build up the courage to walk into the WorkBC Vancouver City Centre office to start over.

 When I finally did, every single person in the office did everything in their power to help.
-It started with Evelyn in the Resource Room, who sat down with me, gave me tons of feedback, and told me about the workshops.
+It started with Evelyn in the Resource Centre, who sat down with me, gave me tons of feedback, and told me about the workshops.
 She made me feel like I wasn’t alone.

 I took almost every workshop.
 They’re amazing!
 The material is very current and not only did I gain important knowledge for my job hunt but also a support system.
 The facilitators genuinely care and want to help.